Tuck · Comparisons · Tuck vs Offline Baby Monitor

 Transport is the headline difference, but it's not the only difference.
 Offline Baby Monitor is genuinely minimal — video, audio, no two-way talk, no cry detection, no AI features, no sleep diary.
 The 'Stealth Mode' (dimmed nursery screen) and 'Priority Connection' are the only Premium-tier features and they're both transport-quality conveniences rather than monitoring features.

-Tuck is a fuller-feature monitor: live video and audio, two-way talk, cry detection, AI scene understanding via Gemini 2.5 Flash, sleep diary, AI-generated lullabies (Pro/Pro+), family voice cloning (Pro+), white noise, dim nursery night-light mode, multi-caregiver.
-The trade is complexity — more code paths, more cloud-touching features (the AI scene understanding requires opt-in cloud), more surface area.
+Tuck is a fuller-feature monitor: live video and audio, two-way talk, cry detection, on-device AI scene understanding (your nursery video is never sent to a cloud AI), written morning sleep diary, a curated library of 16 lullabies across six moods with a fade-out sleep timer, free family viewer access for grandparents and nannies.
+The trade is complexity — more code paths, more features, more surface area.

 If 'minimal local video monitor with no cloud' is exactly your design goal, Offline Baby Monitor's smaller surface area is a feature, not a bug.
 If you want a real baby monitor that includes AI lullabies and sleep tracking, you'll outgrow OBM quickly.